no2chem/soss-js/README.md

-# California Hydrogen Station Operational Status System (SOSS) API
+# California Hydrogen Station Operational Status System API

 This project enables a user to query the [California Hydrogen Fuel Cell Partnership](https://cafcp.org)'s Station Operational Status System (SOSS).
 This is the same data that appears on the California Hydrogen Fuel Cell